ShahebazMadani/Melanoma-Assignment/readme.md

 # Melanoma-CNN-Prediction
-> o build a build a multiclass classification model using a custom convolutional neural network in TensorFlow.
+To build a build a multiclass classification model using a custom convolutional neural network in TensorFlow.

 ## Table of Contents